rohitkanrar/rohitkanrar.github.io/_pages/about.md

   - /about.html
 ---

 **I am on the academic job market, actively applying for positions starting Fall 2026.
-Please feel free to contact me at rohitk [at] iastate.edu with potential opportunities.**
+Please feel free to contact me at rohitk [at] iastate.edu with potential opportunities.
+Thank you!**

 ## Brief Bio